|

 Chapter 8: Bushi and the Meiji Restoration

-Chapter 9: The Modern Emperor System in Japanese History: The Historical
+Chapter 9: The Modern Emperor System in Japanese History: The Historical Background to

 the Emperor-as-an-Organ Theory